shanehull/quickval/README.md

 :warning: NOTE

-This is an experimental feature, and there is quite a lot wrong with it, namely sample size.
+This is an experimental feature, and there is quite a lot wrong with it, namely the small sample size used to calculate variance.
 It may not be any better than a WACC calculated using the CAPM model.

 I emailed Aswath Damodaran ("The Dean of Valuation") on the subject, and he said, quote: